I would like to acknowledge the following folks who helped me with the program.

 Flex memories differ from most other rigs, because they are completely dynamic, and there is not a fixed number of them.
 For example, for the Kenwood radios, memory 10 exists, whether or not it is empty.
 There are a fixed number of memories.
 For the Flex radios, a memory is simply an item on a list of memories.
 This list contains only used, or non-empty, memories.

 When you bring up the flex memories dialogue, you are in a list of the available memories.
-This list is sorted by memory group and name.
-Unnamed memories appear after the named memories, and are sorted by frequency.
+This list is sorted by memory group and name, or frequency if unnamed.
 If you've selected a memory in this list, and then press enter, you are taken to that memory.

 To add a memory, first set the radio with the values you want, then bring up the memories dialogue and click the add button.
 For example, to add a 6-meter FM repeater at 53.670 you might: